-This last set of equations is a finite dimensional eigenproblem for $\zeta_j$ and $\mathbf{b}_j$, the eigenvalues and coefficients of the $j^{\mathrm{th}}$ eigenfunction respectively.
-Note that when the basis functions are orthonormal, then $\boldsymbol{U}$ is the identity, and FPCA reduces to PCA on the basis coefficients $\boldsymbol{\alpha}$; however, in general, it differs.
+This last set of equations is a finite-dimensional eigenproblem for $\zeta_j$ and $\mathbf{b}_j$, the eigenvalues and coefficients of the $j^{\mathrm{th}}$ eigenfunction respectively.
+Note that when the basis functions are orthonormal, $\boldsymbol{U}$ is the identity, and FPCA reduces to PCA on the basis coefficients $\boldsymbol{\alpha}$; however, in general, it differs.

-Armed with these eigenfunctions, we may project the data onto the first $J\le K$ components to obtain a lower dimensional representation of the data -- the scores.
-The scores $sc_{nj},\,j=1,\dotsc,J$ of an observed spectrum $\mathbf{y}_n$, whose functional representation is $\hat f_n(\lambda)$, are as follows
+Armed with these eigenfunctions, we may project the data onto the first $J\le K$ components to obtain a lower-dimensional representation of the data -- the scores.
+The scores $sc_{nj},\,j=1,\dotsc,J$ of an observed spectrum $\mathbf{y}_n$, whose functional representation is $\hat f_n(\lambda)$, are as follows:

 which we can approximate using the Riemann sum Essentially, $sc_{nj}$ quantifies the variability of the $n^{th}$ spectrum along the eigenfunction $\Psi_j$.
 Using these scores and the Karhunen–Loève theorem, we can obtain a dimensionally reduced approximation of $\mathbf{y}_{n}$ as where $J$ represents the total number of scores (dimensions) used for the approximation.